nrdcg/.github/profile/README.md

 - original DNS clients
 - maintained fork of DNS clients

-If you have a maintained fork (of a deprecated library) or created a DNS client and want to manage your repository with a team, you can create an issue [here](https://github.com/nrdcg/.github/issues) to explain your situation.
+If you have a maintained fork (of an unmaintained library) or created a DNS client and want to manage your repository with a team, you can create an issue [here](https://github.com/nrdcg/.github/issues) to explain your situation.